GabriellJacinto/gabrielljacinto.github.io/content/_index.md

 ---
-{"title":"gabriellimajacinto.com","description":"I'm not just a computer scientist; I'm a passionate individual who blends technical expertise with a diverse range of interests and community engagement.","tags":[],"publish":true,"PassFrontmatter":true}
+{"title":"gabriel.","description":"I'm not just a computer scientist; I'm a passionate individual who blends technical expertise with a diverse range of interests and community engagement.","tags":[],"publish":true,"PassFrontmatter":true}
 ---